MungoMeng/Panorama-OpticalFlow/README.md

 ```
 nvcc *.cpp *.cu -o outputfile `pkg-config opencv --cflags --libs` -std=c++11
 ```
-When you get the executable file, you can run it directly with following parameters:
+When you get the executable file, you can run it directly with the following parameters:

 * `-test_dir`: specify the directory containing input photos.
-* `-top_img`: specify the file name of top photo such as 'top.tif'.
+* `-top_img`: specify the file name of the top photo such as 'top.tif'.
 * `-flow_alg`: specify the mode of calculating optical flow (pixflow_low/pixflow_search_20).

-The code only outputs a panoramic image as the final result, but, if you want, you can uncomment some lines in the `main.cpp` to output intermediate results of stitching each photo in each iternation.
+The code only outputs a panoramic image as the final result, but, if you want, you can uncomment some lines in the `main.cpp` to output intermediate results of stitching each photo in each iteration.

 ## Alternative version
 We also provide an alternative version code in the `/CPU_4Input`.
 This program can be used when you have 4 horizontal photos captured by wide-angle lens cameras.
-This program can stitching all 4 photos in one pass, so it's much faster then original version.
+This program can stitch all 4 photos in one pass, so it's much faster than the original version.

 ## Test data
 In the `/Test_data` and `/Test_data_4Input`, we provide some input photos to test our algorithm/code.